chroma-core/chroma_datasets/README.md

 ### How to use

 The following will:
-1. Download the 2022 State of the Union
+1. Download the 2022 State of the Union with pre-computed chunks and embeddings
-2. Chunk it up for you
-3. Embed it using Chroma's default open-source embedding function
-4. Import it into Chroma
+2. Import it into Chroma

 Try it yourself in this [Colab Notebook](https://githubtocolab.com/chroma-core/chroma_datasets/blob/master/examples/super_simple.ipynb).